netxms/netxms-doc/admin/appendix.rst

   * - PollCountForStatusChange
     - The number of consecutive unsuccessful polls required to declare interface as down.
     - 1
     - Yes
+  * - PollerThreadPoolBaseSize
+    - This parameter represents base thread pool size.
+From this pool will be taken threads for all types of polls: DCI collection, Status poll, Configuration poll, etc. This is minimal number of threads that will always run.
+    - 10
+    - Yes
+  * - PollerThreadPoolMaxSize
+    - This parameter represents maximum thread pool size till which pool can be increased.
+From this pool will be taken threads for all types of polls: DCI collection, Status poll, Configuration poll, etc. In case of big load on a server number of threads can be increased till this size.
+When load come back to normal, number of threads will be automatically decreased to base size.
+    - 250
+    - Yes
   * - ProcessTrapsFromUnmanagedNodes
     - Enable (1) or disable (0) processing of SNMP traps received from node which is in unmanaged state.